ilkkanml/TV_Project_Platform/project-bible/08-reseller-bible.md

 - Reseller can only view customers where reseller_id matches their reseller account.
 - Reseller can only edit customers where reseller_id matches their reseller account.
 - Reseller can only create subscriptions for their own customers.
+- Reseller can only extend subscriptions for their own customers.
 - Reseller can only view devices for their own customers.
 - Reseller cannot transfer customers to another reseller unless admin approves.